mirceanton/mirceanton.com/_posts/2024-03-27-doing-secrets-the-gitops-way.md

 Oh, I thought you'd never ask!

 Starting with the "*why are you doing this*" part, it's fairly simple.
 Before setting this all up I was encrypting and decrypting secrets in place.
 Initially by hand and after a while using some scripts.
-The problem here is that I have, on multiple occasions even 😅, accidentally pushed unencrypted secret files to git without realizing.
+The problem here is that I have (on multiple occasions even 😅) accidentally pushed unencrypted secret files to git without realizing.
+I even accidentally pushed my private age key once, but we don't speak of that 😆

 As for the "*why is it relevant*" bit - well, this essentially means that all files containing secrets end with `.secret.yaml`.
 I know ahead of time what is the naming format for any file that needs to be encrypted and **should not make it to git**.